 We could make this easy on ourselves and say "Every Disney Acid Sequence EVER".
 Here are some that stand out:

 Fantasia.
-After the film became a hit among the "head" crowd on college campuses in the late 60s and early 70s, somebody asked animator Art Babbitt (who animated the dancing mushrooms on that film) if he had been influenced by drugs.
+After the film became a hit among the "head" crowdnote the students who liked to get high on marijuana and LSD, among other drugs on college campuses in the late 60s and early 70s, somebody asked animator Art Babbitt (who animated the dancing mushrooms on that film) if he had been influenced by drugs.
 He jokingly admitted, "Yes, it is true.
 I myself was addicted to Ex-Lax and Feenamint."

 "Pink Elephants on Parade" Or 'Why elephants shouldn't drink alcohol.'
-The phrase "pink elephants" refers to symptoms such as hallucinations due to alcohol withdrawal.
+The phrase "pink elephants" refers to hallucinations from too much alcohol consumption.

 Saludos Amigos ends with the beautiful, but deranged segment "The Watercolors of Brasil".
 This is probably the least trippy Disney example, though.

 Raggedy Ann & Andy: A Musical Adventure, is the near-legendary Richard Williams' trippy adaptation of the classic children's characters.
 It includes such madness as a giant taffy-blob monster named The Greedy, who is constantly shoving globs of himself into his mouth, and a diminutive king who inflates whenever he laughs, and is subjected to forced tickling which causes him to swell to immense size.
 That's not even scratching the surface; watch for yourself and find out...